History of Lafleche

 Jul 31, 2020

 Before the homesteading era that started in 1906, the community of Buffalo Head was situated near the cemetery on the south side of Highway 13.
-The town’s name was changed to Lafleche after Louis-François Laflèche, who’d been a Catholic bishop in Trois-Settlers from France, Belgium, Quebec, England, Romania and Scandinavia settled in the village, later to become a town in 1953.
+The town’s name was changed to Lafleche after Louis-François Laflèche, who’d been a Catholic bishop in Trois-Rivières and an Oblate missionary throughout Western Canada.
+Settlers from France, Belgium, Quebec, England, Romania and Scandinavia settled in the village, later to become a town in 1953.
 The future town shifted to its present location across the road in 1913, when the Canadian Pacific Railway rumbled through Lafleche, Expanse and Assiniboia.

 Following the railway, grain elevators and agricultural businesses were constructed in Lafleche.